 You should ensure that you have no recent association with the author and that you have not previously coauthored with them.
 You should also not have a recent shared employment history.

-MedNEXT operates a ‘single blind’ approach to peer review.
+MedNEXT operates a ‘double blind’ approach to peer review.
 Your name will not be made available to the authors.
 This allows you to provide honest, pertinent feedback.